benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

 - Start each player with 2 heroes, but don't allow taverns to be built.
 Or give each player two adventure-map taverns, 4000 gold, and a one-way portal, so they can choose their heroes.
+  - A downside: there's no way to set events on the player's main hero.
 - Additional heroes could be obtained from prisons.
 - What if heroes are imprisoned?
   - Trigger an event on the player's home town that builds the tavern and gives